 Homes for Sale in Al Tahoe

 There are homes for sale in historic Al Tahoe.
 This is a very sought after neighborhood, not only because of it’s history but because of its close location to beautiful Lake Tahoe.
-You can find homes on the lake, near the lake, condos, homes, large, small…a bit of everything.
-The City of South Lake Tahoe just partnered in the redevelopment of Lakeview Commons, the public area at El Dorado Beach.
-Festivals, food, picnic areas, trails and gathering places have all added a new spirit to the Al Tahoe neighborhood.
+You can find homes on the lake, near the lake, meadow-front, condos, homes, large, small…a bit of everything.
+The City of South Lake Tahoe recently created Lakeview Commons, including bike trails, beach, boat launch, picnic tables, BBQs, kayak and water toy concession, grassy area as well as a roped off swim area.
+The summer “Live at Lakeview” events on Thursday nights have become a locals favorite and added a renewed spirit to the Al Tahoe neighborhood.

 Thanks to the Lake Tahoe Historical Society and University of Nevada, Reno for their information and pictures.